technonaturalist

 !schooling 0000C11c-15n | Feb 25 - Mar 01

-Posted on: Sunday, 3 March 2013 @ 1:44pm
+posted on: Sunday, 3 March 2013 @ 1:44pm in

-Tao's Khan Academy report 2013-02-25
+8yo's Khan Academy report 2013-02-25

-Tao's Khan Academy progress report
+8yo’s Khan Academy progress report

 He made two attempts at the telling the time problems before getting silly, and called it quits as he’d done a few stacks by then.
 Perhaps I need to change the clock widget on his tablet to an analogue.

-We couldn't find the Reading Eggs book he was working through so he did his Excel one.
-A couple of sads and "Forget it"s were cracked when I pointed out he was getting some of his letters backwards, and he chose to focus on being depressed about not getting the letters right rather than me telling him that his writing was a lot neater and his letter formation was getting a lot better.
+We couldn’t find the Reading Eggs book he was working through so he did his Excel one.
+A couple of sads and “Forget it"s were cracked when I pointed out he was getting some of his letters backwards, and he chose to focus on being depressed about not getting the letters right rather than me telling him that his writing was a lot neater and his letter formation was getting a lot better.
 Told him he just needed to keep practising and he would eventually just write them all correctly.
-Last week sometime the kids had watched an ep of My Little Pony: Friendship is Magic where one of the characters had popped up dressed in a Sherlock Holmes hat and smoking a bubble pipe declaring "Elementary my dear [another character]" to solve a mystery that had cropped up.
-Tao and I got to talking about pop culture references and I managed to find our copy of Hound of the Baskervilles which we have started reading.
-Tao reads the first sentence of each page out loud to practise reading and a couple of times has taken on the character of Dr Watson.
-He's also been reading his game screens more frequently as while his new Transformers (PS3) game has a lot of voice acting there are some notifications (of approaching enemies or allies) that are text only that appear in the middle bottom of the screen, and he has to read the mission screens in his Jurassic Park game in order to do them as there is no voice acting at all in that.
+Last week sometime the kids had watched an ep of My Little Pony: Friendship is Magic where one of the characters had popped up dressed in a Sherlock Holmes hat and smoking a bubble pipe declaring “Elementary my dear [another character]” to solve a mystery that had cropped up.
+8yo and I got to talking about pop culture references and I managed to find our copy of Hound of the Baskervilles which we have started reading.
+8yo reads the first sentence of each page out loud to practise reading and a couple of times has taken on the character of Dr Watson.
+He’s also been reading his game screens more frequently as while his new Transformers (PS3) game has a lot of voice acting there are some notifications (of approaching enemies or allies) that are text only that appear in the middle bottom of the screen, and he has to read the mission screens in his Jurassic Park game in order to do them as there is no voice acting at all in that.

 After telling me he wasn’t that interested in drawing anymore he did come up with this “map” for a game they were playing outside.

-"Map" of the house and frontyard
+'Map' of the house and frontyard

 The house has been drawn from the top in a blueprint view (the column down the middle is a corridor inside the house and the blocks are rooms), the tree and the skate ramp behind it are drawn as seen from the patio, and the cubby house has been drawn as if being views standing in front of it, as the rock wall faces the tree rather than the house.
 I didn’t think the attention to detail was terrible.